carltonf/carltonf-blog-source/_posts/2016-08-11-a-learning-guide-gnome-shell-bug-fixing.md

 {% marginnote mn-kdbus %} `DBus` would have been much more important if the kernel module [kdbus](https://www.freedesktop.org/wiki/Software/systemd/kdbus/) had been merged into kernel.
 The farthest progress it made was into `kernel-next`.
-I've read some articles at at [phoronix](http://www.phoronix.com/scan.php?page=search&q=KDBUS) talking about the main obstacle was about the security.
+I've read some articles at [phoronix](http://www.phoronix.com/scan.php?page=search&q=KDBUS) talking about the main obstacle was about the security.
 As a mere side looker, I'll not say more. {% endmarginnote %}